-The first two drafts and the final submission of portfolio will be returned through Moodle in two weeks after its due date.
-Late submissions with or without extension approvals may be returned after the above date.
+The first two drafts and the final submission of Portfolio assessment will be returned through Moodle in two weeks after their due dates.
+Late submissions with or without extension approvals may be returned after the above dates.

 Weighting

 Assessment Criteria